finos/legend-integration-juju/INSTRUCTIONS/AWS EKS/README.md

 juju config certbot-k8s email="$OWN_EMAIL" agree-tos=true service-hostname="$HOST_NAME"
 ```

 The charm should automatically generate the certificate and register it into Kubernetes for us to use.
-Once it's ready, running the following command should give you the Secret name:
+Once it's ready, running the following command should give you the Secret name; make sure that your DNS configuration is in place, otherwise the following command will fail.

 ```bash
 juju run-action certbot-k8s/0 get-secret-name --wait